raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 >
 > Web Walker.
 The swarm ignores movement restrictions caused by webbing.
 >
 > **Swarm of Wasps**.
-A swarm of wasps has a walking speed of 5 feet, a flying speed of 30 feet, and no climbing speed.
+A swarm of wasps has a walking speed of 1.5m, a flying speed of 9.0m, and no climbing speed.

 ## Swarm of Poisonous Snakes